rightson/transcript-utility/README.md

-# YouTube Transcript Generator
+# Transcript Generator

-This utility allows you to download audio from YouTube videos and generate transcripts.
-It supports incremental processing, can handle interruptions gracefully, and now offers the option to use local Whisper models for transcription.
+This utility allows you to download audio from YouTube videos, generate transcripts from those videos, and even transcribe any audio file you provide.
+It supports incremental processing, can handle interruptions gracefully, and now offers the option to use local Whisper models (including OpenAI's whisper-1) for transcription.

 ## Dependencies